There are many beautiful places to visit in Colombia.

 The good news is that Colombia is as beautiful as they say.
 Yet, unless you have three months to invest in your trip, you won’t be able to see everything it has to offer.
 Not only it is huge and with lots of interesting places to visit; but the two mountain chains that cross it from north to south make moving around by bus a bit more difficult and you’ll see that covering a distance of just 300 km will take you the entire day.

-So here’s a tip: carefully pick what you want to see and make a plan – but leave some room to be spontaneous.
+So here’s a tip: carefully pick what you want to see and make a plan (check out this 2-weeks Colombia itinerary for more) – but leave some room to be spontaneous.
 Don’t know where to start exploring?
 Continue reading to discover the best places to visit in Colombia, as selected by me and other fellow travel bloggers.

 The Best Places To Visit In Colombia